cmd05/kinect-fedora-linux/README.md

 ## Required Software

-We will be using the following libraries for these usecases:
+We will be using the following libraries for setting up the Kinect on Fedora Linux.
+The installation steps will explain how to install each of the libraries.

 1. **freenect** library: To control the LED and the tilt motor
    - [https://openkinect.org/](https://openkinect.org/)